alecrabbit/go-cli-spinner/README.md

 ```*** COMING SOON ***```

-It's a proof of concept, and kinda port of [alecrabbit/php-console-spinner](https://github.com/alecrabbit/php-console-spinner)
+It's a proof of concept and kinda port of [alecrabbit/php-console-spinner](https://github.com/alecrabbit/php-console-spinner)

 For now you can **try it as is** and shape it's development if you wish